turingschool/curriculum-site/module2/lessons/one_to_many_relationships_part2.md

 Use TDD to create an instance method on our `Artist` model that returns the average of a single artist's songs.
 As you build out this method, remember to use `pry` and `self` to help debug and guide your implementations!

+## Practice

+For additional exercises, check out the `associations-practice-setup` branch of [Set List](https://github.com/turingschool-examples/set-list-api/blob/associations-practice-setup/README.md) and refer to the README for instructions on how to move through the practice.

+Solutions are on the `associations-practice-solutions` branch.

 ## Wrap Up

 - What are two different types of table relationships that you might need to implement?
 In what scenario would you use each?